enebular/enebular-runtime-agent/tools/install/README.md

 --aws-iot-thing-name        =*                    N/A                                  AWS IoT thing name --mbed-cloud-mode           =[developer,factory]  developer                            Pelion connection mode --mbed-cloud-dev-cred       =*                    N/A                                  Path to Pelion developer credentials c file
---mbed-cloud-bundle         =*                    N/A                                  Path to Pelion factory bundle file --mbed-cloud-build-fcc      N/A                   N/A                                  Build the Pelion FCC tool --license-key               =*                    N/A                                  Enebular licence key to activate
+--mbed-cloud-pal            =*                    N/A                                  Path to Pelion factory pal directory --mbed-cloud-bundle         =*                    N/A                                  Path to Pelion factory bundle file --mbed-cloud-build-fcc      N/A                   N/A                                  Build the Pelion FCC tool --license-key               =*                    N/A                                  Enebular licence key to activate